m0xpd/FLIP/Stripboard/README.md

-# A Stripboard Layout of the 'FLIP' Bernoulli Gate
+# A Stripboard Layout for the 'FLIP' Bernoulli Gate

 This folder contains a stripboard layout for the FLIP Bernoulli Gate.